microsoft/macos-cookbook/README.md

 ### Xcode

-Installs Xcode 9.1 and simulators for iOS 10 and iOS 11.
+Installs Xcode 9.2 and simulators for iOS 10 and iOS 11.
 See the [Xcode resource documentation](https://github.com/Microsoft/macos-cookbook/blob/master/documentation/resource_xcode.md) if you need more flexibility.

-:warning: Requires a `credentials` data bag containing an `apple_id` data bag item.
+:warning: Requires a `credentials` data bag containing an `apple_id` data bag item, or a user/password pair set under `node['macos']['apple_id']`.

 **Usage:** `include_recipe macos::xcode`